netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

     </div>

-Rendering an item name and URL works for all items, as long as you implemented proper value URL builders and converters.
+Rendering an item name and URL works for all items, as long as you implemented proper value URL generators and converters.
 Rendering an image is left for you, as often it requires additional steps in contrast to just outputting the image path.